Payments for rural and remote Australians

 Exceptional Circumstances Relief Payment

 We provide payments to support you if you live in rural and remote areas.
-There are payments and services for eligible farmers dealing with the impacts of climate change or needing extra assistance with the farm business.
-We can also help with some of the costs of raising children parents in rural and remote areas.
+There are payments and services for eligible farmers needing extra assistance with the farm business.
+We can also help with some of the costs of raising children in rural and remote areas.

 Support for families

-We provide payments to help parents with the cost of child care, and also with the additional costs of educating their children.
+We provide payments to help parents with the cost of child care and educating their children.

 We provide payments to support parents who have just had a baby or recently adopted a child.
 Read more about having a baby or adopting a child.